 - The student is not required to present the instructor with medical documentation verifying his/her disability-related absences, but may be required to document other non-disability related absences as per the syllabus requirements.

-- In most instances, communication with Disability Services and the provision of additional documentation is not needed to verify the student’s absence(s).
-However, if the absences meets or exceeds the number of absences agreed upon in the Modified Attendance Agreement, Disability Services should be informed.
-This will allow Disability Services to be of assistance in answering questions about the accommodations from both the student and the instructor.
+- In most instances, communication with Disability Resources and the provision of additional documentation is not needed to verify the student’s absence(s).
+However, if the absences meets or exceeds the number of absences agreed upon in the Modified Attendance & Deadline Agreement, Disability Resources should be informed.
+This will allow Disability Resources to be of assistance in answering questions about the accommodations from both the student and the instructor.

-- If the student requests a change to the number of absences initially agreed upon due to a change in their disability, the student should be referred to their Access Coordinator in Disability Services to discuss.
-Additional documentation or an update from the student’s treating physician may be needed by Disability Services to determine if a modification to the agreement or other accommodation may be appropriate.
+- If the student requests a change to the number of absences initially agreed upon due to a change in their disability, the student should be referred to their Access Coordinator in Disability Resources to discuss.
+Additional documentation or an update from the student’s treating physician may be needed by Disability Resources to determine if a modification to the agreement or other accommodation may be appropriate.